 Beautiful.
 Remote.
 Hot.
 Windy and dusty.
 Not for the novice.

 Chisos is nestled between mountain ranges, is at higher elevation, so it is cooler.
+Which is very important at any time other than the dead of winter because you are in the Chihuahuan Desert.
 Below, road to Chisos Basin.

 Rio Grande campground is to south-east, near the border.
 Cottonwood campground to south-west, near the border.
 Those and a handful of backcountry sites are all that are accessible by normal car.
 All other backcountry sites require 4×4.
 Some of the sights, too.